jsd4026/tableland-partners-copilot-grok/docs/Guide.md

 At the START of every new conversation, BEFORE anything else:

-1. Use web browsing to retrieve: https://raw.githubusercontent.com/jsd4026/tableland-partners-copilot-grok/main/docs/Guide.md
+1. Use web browsing to retrieve: https://raw.githubusercontent.com/jsd4026/tableland-partners-copilot-grok/main/docs/Guide.md?t=[current-unix-timestamp]
+   CRITICAL: Always append `?t=[current-unix-timestamp]` (or any random string) on EVERY fetch to bypass CDN cache.
+Without this, GitHub's CDN may return a stale cached version instead of the live file.
 2. Check the VERSION number at the top.
 3. Compare to any "Guide.md" or "Complete_Implementation_Guide" attached to this Project.
 4. DECISION: